epfl-ada/ada-2022-project-bradafromanadamada/README.md

 ## Additional dataset
 *  [**View counts of wikipedia articles**](data/added_data/massviews-20180101-20220101.csv) in the category [Climate_change](https://en.wikipedia.org/wiki/Category:Climate_change), data taken using [massviews](https://pageviews.wmcloud.org/massviews/) across the period of time 01-01-2018 to 01-01-2022.
 It is also possible to look for the view count of the Wikipedia articles in different languages, allowing the possibility to compare them. <br>
-Views were taken for the following languages : English, German, French, Italian, Norwegian, Danish, Dutch and Swedisch
+Views were taken for the following languages : English, German, French, Italian, Norwegian, Danish, Dutch and Swedish

 ## Methods